 Module M10 Semester After completion of Study Block 1 and 2 or pre-accredited Duration of course Min.
 20 weeks (max.
 24 weeks) - 900 h Type of course Compulsory for Students with 180 ECTS Admission requirements Successful completion of all modules in Study Blocks 1 & 2/or prior to commencement of programme for students with appropriate work experience post-graduation.
-Level MSc Module Prof. Dr. Niamh O'Mahony coordinator/ responsible professor Name(s) of lecturer(s) Prof. Dr. Niamh O'Mahony Building 17.
-Office: 113 Niamh.OMahony@Reutlingen-University.DE 07121-271 3028 Language of instruction English Credits (ECTS) 30 Total workload and breakdown 900 hours Contact hours 24 weeks full-time internship with average weekly workload of 37.5 hours Examination/ type of assessment 15-page typed internship report in English signed and dated by the and co-signed by the workplace supervisor (once approved programme director, Prof. Dr. O'Mahony); a copy of the internship must be included as an appendix.
-The report should include deta company, its structure and the position of the student within the details of the duration of the internship, and work carried out by the over the course of the internship.
-The report should provide a account of the tasks/projects completed by the student d internship.
-All sources should be cited following APA citation rules. need to submit a reference from the company with their internship.
-Please see Additional Important Notes below.
-Weighting of grade within overall programme The internship will be awarded a pass or fail based on the internship report.
+Level MSc Module coordinator/ responsible professor Prof. Dr. Niamh O'Mahony Name(s) of Prof. Dr. Niamh O'Mahony lecturer(s) Building 17.
+Office: 113 Niamh.OMahony@Reutlingen-University.DE 07121-271 3028 Language of instruction English Credits (ECTS) 30 Total workload and breakdown 900 hours Contact hours 24 weeks full-time internship with average weekly workload of 37.5 hours Examination/ type of assessment 15-page typed internship report in English signed and dated by the student and co-signed by the workplace supervisor (once approved by the programme director, Prof. Dr. O'Mahony); a copy of the internship contract must be included as an appendix.
+The report should include details of the company, its structure and the position of the student within the structure, details of the duration of the internship, and work carried out by the student over the course of the internship.
+The report should provide a reflective account of the tasks/projects completed by the student during the internship.
+All sources should be cited following APA citation rules.
+Students need to submit a reference from the company with their internship report.
+Please see Additional Important Notes Weighting of grade within overall programme The internship will be awarded a pass or fail based on the internship report.
 The 30 ECTS are intended to bring students entering the programme with 180 ECTS on completion of MSc Global Management & Digital Competencies (90ECTS) to the necessary 300 ECTS needed to successfully complete this MSc